rstatsinger/contrast-java-webgoat-docker/README.md

 2. Use the https://github.com/rstatsinger/IASTRASPLab/blob/master/WebGoatLab.pdf to guide you through hands-on use cases once you have things set up.

-3. Start planning how to apply DevSecOps to your own processes and culture!
+3. Start planning how to apply DevSecOps to your own applications, processes, and culture!